divyanshmaybe/Agentic-Trading-Platform/README.md

 - **Documentation**: All public APIs must be documented
 - **Security**: Regular dependency updates and security audits

+---

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary and confidential.
+All rights reserved.

+---

 ## 🙏 Acknowledgments